mapninja/CV/README.md

  * 20+ years of experience building and supporting geospatial data and technology services & solutions for research and teaching in R1 universities
  * Geospatial Data Science and Remote Sensing for Public Health and Environmental applications
  * Curation, licensing, acquisition and distribution of geospatial data and software services for research and teaching
+ * Creation, management and administration of spatial data support programs
  * Discovery & access for data collections
  * Planning, implementation and management of long-term GIS projects
  * Design and implementation of integrated, multi-user geospatial field data collection systems
  * Digitization of cartographic materials for access and digital applications
  * Event planning and coordination
- * Management and administration of spatial data support programs
  * Agile Development practices

 ## Professional Experience